|Copyright © 2005– by|

 problem (chess problem) - a composed position, or a position taken from an actual game, with some directions and/or hints for the solver (see puzzle.)

 prophylaxis - Term used by Nimzovich in his "My Sytem" to explain the long-term benefits of over-protection.
-By placing additional pawns and pieces where they defend key squares and outposts, such redundancy discourages the opponent from attacking these potential targets.(see "over-protection".)
+By placing additional pawns and pieces where they defend key squares and outposts, such redundancy discourages the opponent from attacking these potential targets.(see also "over-protection".)

 protected passed pawn - A passed pawn still chained to another pawn of its own kind is called a protected passed pawn, and is frequently a winning endgame advantage.
 Because it is passed and therefore cannot be attacked by a pawn, the defender must sacrifice a piece to capture it (and probably its defender pawn as well.)
 At the least, the defender's piece is tied-down to preventing the passed pawn's advance.